-Go for plants with bright, aromatic flowers.
+Go for plants with bright, fragrant flowers.
 In general, flowering plants are pollinated by insects, not the wind.
 Their pollen is usually too big to get in the air and cause allergy symptoms.

 Ask for female trees.
 It might sound strange, but most pollen comes from male trees.
-They're sometimes advertised as "seedless" or "fruitless."
+You might see them advertised as "seedless" or "fruitless."
 To breathe easier, plant a female tree that won't release pollen.

 Looking for specifics about what to plant?
 Good choices include:

 - Flowering plants like begonias, crocuses, daffodils, daisies, geraniums, hostas, impatiens, irises, lilies, pansies, periwinkles, petunias, phlox, salvia, snapdragons, sunflowers, and tulips

 - Shrubs like azalea, boxwood, hibiscus, and hydrangea

 - Trees like apple, cherry, dogwood, magnolia, plum, and red maple

 Bad choices, which are likely to cause allergy symptoms, include:

 - Trees like male varieties of ash, beech, cedar, cottonwood, maple, oak, olive, walnut, and willow

 - Shrubs like cypress and juniper